 Although earlier macro campaigns focused on users of every description, the new macro malware activity is primarily focused on large organizations accustomed to using macros as easy-to-build programs for repetitive needs.
 Emails are socially engineered to appear legitimate to the context of the organization’s business so that users will thoughtlessly enable the macro to run.

-In addition to improving user awareness of social engineering, Intel Security recommends that organizations adjust application macro security settings to “high” and configure email gateways to specifically filter for attachments containing macros.
+In addition to improving user awareness of social engineering, McAfee recommends that organizations adjust application macro security settings to “high” and configure email gateways to specifically filter for attachments containing macros.
 Click this link for more information on the macro malware surge.

 Fileless malware innovations